 make a compliment, comment or complaint about children's social services.

-information about how you can give your feedback as a child or
+information about how you can give your feedback as a child or young person.

 Write to us

 - acknowledge your complaint within 3 working days of receiving it